Wendougee Data S Espresso Machine Review

 How is the App?

-It needs to be said of course, that this machine is compatible with a Wendougee app.
+It needs to be said of course, that this machine is compatible with the Wendougee app.
 From the app, you can program curves for your espresso.

 So for instance, I have a curve for a Cafe Crema, for a 9 bar shot, for a blooming espresso, and much more.
 It’s pretty easy to create a curve.
-Just think up a name, enter the max number of milliliters for the shot (about 30ml gets absorbed in the puck), and then choose your steps.
+Just think up a name, enter the total number of milliliters for the shot (about 30ml gets absorbed in the puck, so I generally choose 70ml total), and then choose your steps.

 I normally use a fast fill in the beginning, to fill the void above the puck with water, and get it saturated.
 I will do this at say 10ml/sec for 4 seconds, then wait for a brief pause.
 Then, I will proceed at for example 8 bars, and taper off at 6 bars towards the end of the shot.

 The only thing that’s too bad about programming these curves is that you can only trigger on time or flow amount, not on weight.
-Hopefully they add a weight trigger in the future.
-For example, if you’re aiming for a 40 gram shot, maybe you want to taper down the pressure towards the end.
+Hopefully they’ll add a weight trigger in the future.
+For example, if you’re aiming for a 40 gram shot, maybe you want to taper down the pressure once the shot reaches 30 grams.

 Also, you cannot adjust the temperature in a curve, or assign a temperature to a curve at all.
 Bummer.
 You only have access to two temperature parameters: global temperature of the brew boiler (i.e. 93 C), and global temperature of the steam boiler (i.e. 130 C).